LuccaWang1/Tell-Me-Where-To-Eat/README.md

 <br>

-When the user hovers over the button, there is a visual clue that occurs with CSS - the button turns the darker blue color and the usual colors are inverted:
 ![Image of homepage: When the user hovers over the button, there is a visual clue that occurs with CSS.](/static/images/readme_markdown/hover.png)
+*When the user hovers over the button, there is a visual clue that occurs with CSS - the button turns the darker blue color and the usual colors are inverted*

 ### Accessibility
 Aspects of accessibility for everyone, including those with disabilities, were considered while making this project:
+* There is a skip navigation feature that's visually hidden but accessible to screen readers.
+Users who navigate the site using screen readers or keyboard shortcuts can use the link to jump directly to the main content area, improving their browser experience.
 * ARIA (Accessible Rich Internet Applications) attributes help improve accessibility by providing additional context and cues to assistive technologies.
 * The colors are of high contrast to each other, so that people can more easily read and intake the information on the screen.
 It's a dark font color on a light background.
-It meets ADA regulations for high color contrast.
+It meets ADA requirements for high color contrast.
 * The font size is large (over 19px) to enable high readability.
-The font size exceeds ADA recommendations for website font size.
+The font size meets ADA requirements and exceeds the recommendations for website font size.
-* All the text is of the same font size and style throughout the app for readability.
+* All the text is of the same font size and style throughout the app for cohesion, consistency, and readability.
 * The drop down menu of items to select is the same font size as the rest of the text on the page for cohesion, consistency, and readability.
 * Everything is left aligned for readability.
-* There is information about each image in this README.
-* There is a skip navigation feature that's visually hidden but accessible to screen readers.
-Users who navigate the site using screen readers or keyboard shortcuts can use the link to jump directly to the main content area, improving their browser experience.
+* All images have captions.

 <br>

-After selecting a type of food - or not - and clicking the button, a single eatery is placed in the div container:
 ![Image of homepage: After selecting a type and clicking the button, a single eatery is placed in the div placeholder.](/static/images/readme_markdown/active_reg_result.png)
+*After selecting a type of food - or not - and clicking the button, a single eatery is placed in the div container*

 ### Author
 Lucca Wang is an American software engineer.